paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Third Party Logging

 If the log processing is not to your liking or you have a personal analytics or logging package then you can add them to the decoupled interface.
-The first step is to create three methods for messages, warnings and errors.
+Create methods for messages, warnings and errors.
 All have the `Log.EventDelegate` signature with a single parameter of type `Contents`.

 ```c#
 public struct Contents {